 This is the exact solution I use to keep track of everything and get pregnant (and hopefully it will work for YOU too)!

 Getting Pregnant Fast with PCOS

 When my husband and I were struggling to get pregnant with baby #2, we visited a fertility doctor who explained it to us like this:

-Unfortunately, baby number 2 is often much more difficult to conceive because your body doesn’t have this sudden shock of hormones from discontinuing birth control.
+Unfortunately, baby number 2 is often much more difficult to conceive with PCOS because your body doesn’t have this sudden “shock” of hormones (from discontinuing birth control).
 Instead, women will struggle for months or years to conceive.

 She said usually, medications are the only option.
 I was still breastfeeding our son and wasn’t willing to give up that relationship, so all prescription medications were off the table.